andrewcbuensalida/pyspark-airflow-docker-mit-module-19/Activity 19.2 Loading Data into a Spark Docker/instructions.md

 From the command shell, navigate to the data folder and run a docker cp command to copy the departuredelays.csv file to the bitnami_spark_1 container’s root folder.
 Provide a screenshot to show that you successfully ran the docker cp command to copy the departuredelays.csv file to the Spark Docker container’s root folder.

+`docker cp departuredelays.csv bitnami-spark-1:/departuredelays.csv`

-From the Docker Desktop, select the CLI for the bitnami_spark_1 container and list the contents of the root folder to verify that the departuredelays.csv file has been copied to the Spark Docker container.
+From the Docker Desktop, select the CLI for the bitnami-spark-1 container and list the contents of the root folder to verify that the departuredelays.csv file has been copied to the Spark Docker container.
 Provide a screenshot to show that the departuredelays.csv file has been copied to the root folder.

-From the command line interface, enter pyspark and select the Return key.
+From the command line interface, enter `pyspark` and select the Return key.
 This will start up the PySpark interface.
 Provide a screenshot to show that you successfully started the PySpark interface.

 From the PySpark interface, run the code below to create a Spark session: